Improved Approximation Algorithms for Matroid and Knapsack Median Problems and Applications: Applications

-This can be cast as an instance of matroid median as follows.
-The facility-set in the matroid-median instance is $\F\times\Oc$.
+{\it Reduction to matroid median.\ } The facility-set in the matroid-median instance is $\F\times\Oc$.
 Facility $(i,o)$ denotes that we store object $o$ in cache $i$, and has cost $f_i^o$.
-The client set remains unchanged.
+The client set is $\D$.
 We set the distance $c_{(i,o)j}$ to be $c_{ij}$ if $o(j)=o$ and $\infty$ otherwise, thus enforcing that each client $j$ is only assigned to a facility containing object $o(j)$.
-Note that the new distances form a metric if the $c_{ij}$s form a metric.
-Finally, the cache-capacity constraints are incorporated via the matroid on $\F\times\Oc$ where a set $S$ is independent if $|\{(i',o)\in S: i'=i\}|\leq u_i$ for every $i\in\F$.
-It is easy to see that the resulting matroid-median instance precisely encodes the data placement problem.
+The new distances form a metric if the $c_{ij}$s form a metric.
+The cache-capacity constraints are incorporated via the matroid where a set $S\sse\F\times\Oc$ is independent if $|\{(i',o)\in S: i'=i\}|\leq u_i$ for every $i\in\F$.

-\paragraph{Mobile facility location~\cite{FriggstadS11,AhmadianFS13}.} In the version with general movement costs, the input is a metric space $\bigl(V,\{c_{ij}\}\bigr)$.
+\paragraph{Mobile facility location.} In the version with general movement costs, the input is a metric space $\bigl(V,\{c_{ij}\}\bigr)$.
 We have a set $\D\sse V$ of clients, with each client $j$ having demand $d_j$, and a set $\F\sse V$ of initial facility locations.
 A solution moves each facility $i\in\F$ to a final location $s_i\in V$ incurring a movement cost of $w_{is_i}\geq 0$, and assigns each client $j$ to the final location $s$ of some facility incurring an assignment cost of $d_jc_{sj}$.
 The goal is to minimize the sum of all the movement and assignment costs.
-Approximation algorithms are known for this problem when the movement costs are proportional to the $c_{ij}$-distances.
-Friggstad and Salavatipour~\cite{FriggstadS11} gave an LP-rounding based 8-approximation algorithm when $w_{is_i}=c_{is_i}$.
-This was later improved to a local-search based $(3+\e)$-approximation algorithm by Ahmadian, Friggstad, and Swamy~\cite{AhmadianFS13}, which also extends to the weighted setting where $w_{is_i}=w_i\cdot c_{is_i}$.
-Ahmadian et al. also remark that their local-search algorithm can be arbitrarily bad for the setting with general movement costs.